Weaving satins, woolens and tapestries;

 The thrum of great flocks of birds,

-From forest stretching as far as the eye can see.
+From forests stretching as far as the eye can see.

 Every front door unlocked